Isayso/PlaylistEditor/README.md

-# Playlist Editor (for Kodi video m3u files)
+# Playlist Editor for Kodi
-Editor/Player for Kodi video playlist files .m3u for Windows with send link to Kodi and play with VLC player, download with youtube-dl (with MPEG-DASH).
+Editor/Player for Kodi playlist files (.m3u) for Windows with send link to Kodi and play with VLC player, download with youtube-dl.
+Import links from internet, other players or local storage devices (NAS).

 Can be used as an offline Youtube link storage for Windows.

 A version for IPTV files: [PlaylistEditorTV](https://github.com/Isayso/PlaylistEditorTV)

 - NEW 2.1 AIMP playlist import